 - a package of 10 7ml (1.5 t.) containers to hold the lip balm

 - a pyrex measuring cup

 - measuring spoons

 - peppermint essential oil

-- 5 drops peppermint essential oil (where to buy)
+- Stir in the 5 drops of peppermint essential oil.

 Thank you for visiting Learning And Yearning.
 May "the LORD bless you and keep you; the LORD make his face shine upon you and be gracious to you; the LORD turn his face toward you and give you peace."
 Num 6:24-26